 Once received, each of these requests requires personal attention.
 Processing a record request is much more difficult than pressing print on a computer screen or walking a chart to the copy machine, says Colleen Goethals, MS, RHIA, FAHIMA, a release of information and HIM consultant with Midwest Medical Records Association, based in Schaumburg, IL.*

 For each request, staff must validate a requestor’s patient access request signature with a signature in the medical record; locate records; select the requested documents; review the record to ensure the authorization is valid for the release all requested information (such as HIV testing, substance abuse treatment, or behavioral health records); and then prepare and send the request.

 Is There a Fee?

-Oftentimes facilities will waive the fee if the information is being sent to another provider for use in care.
+Oftentimes facilities will waive the fee if the information is being sent to another provider for use in continued care.
 However, the same facility may charge a fee if the patient requests a personal copy of the record.

 When the records are ready, HIM departments will either transfer the record to the requested healthcare provider through e-mail, fax, or mail, or they will alert the requestor that the physical copies are ready for pickup.

 There are many good reasons to request a copy of your medical records.
 Physicians don’t always share complete patient information or exchange a patient’s health records, so if a patient is seeing a new provider it is beneficial to ensure a copy of their record is sent to the new physician, Tegen says.
 Also, it is beneficial for patients or caregivers dealing with multiple doctors and facilities to have all medical records in one place, which can then be used by providers to ensure thorough care.

 Reviewing your record is an important way to ensure your provider has complete, correct, and up-to-date information, such as your known allergies.
 If you find information in your record that is incorrect or that you disagree with, contact the provider’s HIM department.